 January in the Philippines is a very important month for the Roman Catholics.
-We celebrate the Feasts of the Black Nazarene and the Sto.
-Nino (Child Jesus).
+We commemorate the Feasts of the Black Nazarene and the Sto.
+Niño (Child Jesus).

-The most famous festivals happen in Quiapo, Manila and Cebu.
-Pilgrims flock to these places to show their love, devotion and penance.
+The most famous festivals happen in Quiapo, Tondo, Aklan, and Cebu.
+Pilgrims flock to these places to show their love, devotion, and penance.

-We celebrate through prayers, parades, singing, dancing and just being with family and friends.
+We praise through prayers, parades, singing, dancing or just being with family and friends.

-Here are some images of the Child Jesus that are showcased yearly in Ayala Mall in Cebu City when the Sinulog Festival kicks in.
+Here are some images of the Child Jesus that are showcased yearly in Ayala Mall at Cebu City during the annual Sinulog Festival.

-Don't forget to visit the Santo Niño exhibit and wonder at the artistry and faithfulness these implies.
+Visiting any Santo Niño exhibit would produce wonder at the artistry and faithfulness these implies.